 Anterior hip dislocation is much less common than a posterior hip dislocation.
-It constitutes for only 5-18% of all hip dislocations.
+It constitutes only 5-18% of all hip dislocations.

 While the posterior dislocation is often associated with fractures, the anterior dislocation is mostly an isolated injury 1.

-Radiographic signs of an anterior hip dislocation are the lesser trochanter being more visible due to external rotation.
+Radiographic signs of anterior hip dislocation are the lesser trochanter being more visible due to external rotation.
 The hip is abducted, and the femur head is usually inferior to the acetabulum.
 Shenton's line is also broken.

-Whereas inferior anterior hip dislocation is easily recognised on an anteroposterior radiograph of the pelvis, the radiographic appearance of superior anterior hip dislocation is less straightforward, often leading to an initial misdiagnosis of posterior hip dislocation.
+Whereas inferior anterior hip dislocation is easily recognized on an anteroposterior radiograph of the pelvis, the radiographic appearance of superior anterior hip dislocation is less straightforward, often leading to an initial misdiagnosis of posterior hip dislocation.
 Two radiologic findings may help to distinguish these two from each other: